otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-workflow-and-react-basics.md

 ## Strict Mode

-Strict mode is a feature that helps you to find potential problems in your application by adding extra checks and warnings to the development version of your app.
-When a component is rendered in strict mode, React will perform additional checks and provide more information when it detects potential issues, such as accidental direct manipulation of the DOM, missing unique keys on list elements, use of deprecated methods, and other common mistakes.
+**Strict mode** is a feature that helps you to find potential problems in your application by adding extra checks and warnings to the development version of your app.
+When a component is rendered in strict mode, **React** will perform additional checks and provide more information when it detects potential issues, such as accidental direct manipulation of the **DOM**, missing unique **keys** on **list** elements, use of deprecated methods, and other common mistakes.

-You can enable strict mode globally for your entire application by adding a `<React.StrictMode>` component at the root of your application:
+You can enable **strict mode** globally for your entire application by adding a `<React.StrictMode>` component at the root of your application:

 ```jsx
 import ReactDOM from "react-dom/client";